 colds & flu

-Natural Cold Remedies That Actually Work Go ahead and smother your sick kid in kisses--I truly think I've discovered the secret to not catching their colds.
+Go ahead and smother your sick kid in kisses--I truly think I've discovered the secret (via natural cold remedies!) to not catching their viruses.
 Disclaimer: I am not a doctor and nothing I'm about to say should be confused as medical advice.
-I'm simply telling you what seems to be working for me this winter (or "spring" according to the calendar but not the weather here in NYC!).
-The
+I'm simply telling you what finally worked for me a few winters ago, when things were really bad.
+The Winter of My Discontent The winter of 2017 was

 Sorry for the lack of new blog posts this and last week!
 Our family business has been suffering from a multi-generational cold from hell.
 It started with our shipping manager's grandson, and quickly spread to my mom, then onto my children and then me.
 From there, I infected nearly everyone I came into contact with--it was no joke of a virus and Wolfie's nose is STILL running two weeks into